rm-NoobInCoding/UniversalSigBypasser/README.md

-# Unreal Engine Signature Bypasser
+# Unreal Engine Signature Check Bypasser

-A simple dll designed to hook and bypass the signature check function in Unreal Engine-based games, enabling modding and custom pak/utoc/ucas files in Paks folder.
+A hook to bypass the signature check function in Unreal Engine-based games, enabling modding and custom pak/utoc/ucas loading for the games that uses *.sig files (or encryption) to verify the archives.

 ## Installation

 1. Download the latest release from the Release section.
-2. Extract the zip on the [Releases](https://github.com/rm-NoobInCoding/UniversalSigBypasser/releases) page into your game's Win64 directory (usually found in the `GAMENAME/Binaries/Win64` path).
+2. Extract the zip on the [Releases](https://github.com/rm-NoobInCoding/UniversalSigBypasser/releases) page into your game's Win64 directory (usually found in the `[Project_Name]/Binaries/Win64` path).

 > [!TIP]
 > I used dsound.dll to load the bypasser dll.
 You can use any other asi loader you want instead of dsound, just remove the dsound.dll and grab a x64 asi loader from [here](https://github.com/ThirteenAG/Ultimate-ASI-Loader) then paste it in the same folder as bypasser.

-You're all set!
-Launch your game normally, and the signature checks will be automatically bypassed.

 ## Tested Games
 * Eriksholm: The Stolen Dream (NoobInCoding)